 These cupcakes have a rich American-style lavender buttercream, which is a bit heavier than other frostings.
 I think it's the perfect pairing with the really light, moist lemon poppyseed cupcake!

 First, you'll need lavender extract.
 You can also pair these cupcakes with any other flavor of frosting, and I'm sure it'll be delicious!
-Off the top of my head, I think frosting with coconut extract and coconut flakes mixed in would be incredible.
+Off the top of my head, I think frosting with coconut extract and coconut flakes mixed or a plain glaze would be incredible.

 In addition to the lavender extract, I use a bit of Wilton's violet gel food coloring to get a lavender shade to the buttercream.